-Our observations confirm previous reports of presence of corticosterone (Aghajafari et al. 2002, Viau 2002, Brecchia et al. 2006) and of gonadal steroids and their sexual differences (Spies et al. 1997, Hillier 2001) in rabbit plasma.
+Our observations confirm previous reports of presence of C (Aghajafari et al., 2002; Viau, 2002; Brecchia et al., 2005) and of gonadal steroids and their sexual differences (Spies et al., 1997; Hillier, 2001) in rabbit plasma.
 This is the first report of the presence of IGF-I and hFVIII-like immunoreactivity in rabbit blood.

-Increased amounts of C in the blood of both adult and young transgenic animals, suggest a higher influence of non-specific stress in transgenic rabbits.
-Increased C in these transgenic rabbits was shown to be associated with the occurrence of pathological changes in organs, bones and blood leucocytes, urea and aspartateaminotransferase (Parkányi et al. 2004, Suvegová et al. 2004, Martiniaková et al. 2005).
-All these observations suggest the existence of some pathological processes or decreased adaptability of transgenic animals comparison with their non-transgenic relatives.
-On the other hand, lack of differences in viability of transgenic and non-transgenic rabbits from the same litter described previously (Chrenek et al. 2005a) suggest that the observed changes in physiological and endocrine parameters did not alter the efficacy of adaptive mechanisms or the viability of transgenic animals.
+Increased amounts of C in the blood of both adult and young transgenic animals, suggest the higher expression of non-specific stress in transgenic rabbits.
+Increased C in these transgenic rabbits was shown to be associated with the occurrence of pathological changes in organs, bones and blood leucocytes, urea and aspartat-aminotransferase (Parkanyi et al., 2004; Suvegova et al., 2004; Martiniakova et al., 2005).
+All these observations suggest the existence of some pathological processes or decreased adaptability of transgenic animals in comparison with their non-transgenic relatives.
+On the other hand, lack of differences in viability of transgenic and non-transgenic rabbits from the same litter described previously (Chrenek et al., 2005a) suggest that the observed changes in physiological and endocrine parameters did not alter the efficacy of adaptive mechanisms or the viability of transgenic animals.